📢 This book in a few sentences

 👉 Constructive communication

 Good communication is not as easy as it seems.
 Good communicators speak in a constructive and engaging way.
 They ask questions, listen more than they talk and first seek to understand and only then to be understood.
 They are curious about the people they talk to and want to know what they have to say and what they truly mean.
-To be skilled at constructive communication means to know what tone of voice, words and body language to use to achieve the best results.
+To be skilled at constructive communication means to know what tone of voice, words, and body language to use to achieve the best results.

 To improve your communication, keep it simple!
-Be Accurate, Brief and Clear.
+Be Accurate, Brief, and Clear.
 It’s important to be still and talk about one thing at a time.
 Ask open questions to expand on what the person next to you is trying to say and use closed questions to confirm your understanding.

 When working or meeting new people, using words like ‘we’ and ‘our’ can build a bond.
 It’s also a good idea to ask insightful questions to open the doors for deeper conversation and connection.

 When presenting your ideas in a professional environment, always start by stating the purpose of the presentation, then why it’s important, and only then provide a preview of the topics that you’ll discuss.
 It also helps if you state how your audience will benefit and why from the presentation that you’re about to give.
-Another good tip — always focus on how you can make your audience feel: will you want to inspire or excite them, maybe you’ll want to reassure them?
+Another good tip — always focus on how you can make your audience feel: will you want to inspire or excite them, or maybe you’ll want to reassure them?
 Always build your message around your intention, then take them on a journey.

 👉 Creativity & Innovation